Within the support library, in the namespace

 However, since our goal is to support permutations and we have to deal with arbitrary sequences, such an argument looks somewhat pointless.
 Let’s face it, structural diff computation is expensive; the only way to keep matters under control is to keep the local sequences short, which prompts us to exploit structural knowledge instead of comparing the entire data as flat sequence]

 For this to work, we need some very generic meta representation.
 This can be a textual representation (e.g. JSON) — but within the application it seems more appropriate to use an abstracted and unspecific typed data representation, akin to “JSON with typed language data”.
 It can be considered symbolic, insofar it isn’t the data, it refers to it.
-For this approach to work, we need the following parts:
+To make such an approach work, we need the following parts:

 a generic node, which has an identity and some payload data.
 This

 GenNode is treated as elementary value.

 a record made from a collection of generic nodes, to take on the abstracted role of an object.
 Such a

 Record<GenNode> is a sequence of nodes, partitioned in two scopes: the (named) attributes and the children.

 together these elements form an essentially recursive structure: The record is comprised of nodes and the nodes might, besides elementary values, also carry records.

 and finally we need an identification scheme, allowing to produce named and unnamed yet unique identities, also including opaque type information.

 Type information is deliberately kept opaque, to prevent switch-on-type.
 We always presume synced (similar) data structures on both ends of the collaboration, where the partners share common knowledge about types and structure.
 Changes are indicated and propagated, not probed.